- Entertainment and Media»

 Starring: Robert Preston, Shirley Jones, and Buddy Hackett

-Based on the Broadway musical by Mason City native Meredith Willson, The Music Man won the Academy Award for Best Musical Score and was nominated for Best Picture, along with four other awards.
-Although the musical features in its "Iowa Stubborn" the quintessential ode to... well, Iowa stubbornness, Willson (then living in California) referred to it as "an Iowan's attempt to pay tribute to his home state."
+Based on the Broadway musical created by Mason City native Meredith Willson, The Music Man won the Academy Award for Best Musical Score and was nominated for Best Picture, Best Costume Design, and three other awards.
+Although the musical features the not-so-flattering song "Iowa Stubborn" as a quintessential ode to... well, Iowa stubbornness, Willson (then living in California) referred to it as "an Iowan's attempt to pay tribute to his home state."
 The Music Man is loaded with classic show tunes including "Seventy-Six Trombones," "Pick-A-Little, Talk-A-Little / "Goodnight Ladies," and "Marian the Librarian."

 76 Trombones Finale

 Starring: Kevin Costner, James Earl Jones, and Burt Lancaster